AidanFairman/SpringThingsPOC/README.md

 This is where the spring magic happens.
 We create a bean of the type `ServiceLocatorFactoryBean` and feed it our factory.
 From there, it creates a concrete class behind the scenes, and then apply any classes that meet the interface we expect to get back.

 Notice that here we have tagged the configuration with the `@Configuration` and `@ComponentScan` annotations.
 The `@Configuration` tags this as a configuration that spring should use to do exactly that.
 The `@ComponentScan` says that spring should scan (recursively i believe) into the classpath of the folder the class is in, and any contained folders looking for classes marked `@Component`.
 This is why we tagged our serializers with `@Component`.
+#### Serializer components
+These are just classes, annotated with `@Component`, that meet our `NumberSerializer` interface.
+The detail to notice here is that the default bean name when it's instantiated is the class name, in all lower case.
+That's how we are able to find the correct serializer based on the expected query params.

+I believe there is a way to give the bean a specific name with an annotation, but i'll have to look that up and put that in here (soon™).
+I don't remember at this point in time.